My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland Round up

-Winter Wonderland – My colours Part 2
+Winter Wonderland Mosaic – My colours Part 2

-I don’t think this has ever happened to me before.
-That a pattern has already been published, but I haven’t finished my test project yet.
+I don’t think this has ever happened to me before – that a pattern has already been published, but I haven’t finished my test project yet.
 But sometimes, unfortunately, life gets in the way!

 Yarn Update